The 5 Top Day Trips From Atlanta

 Looking for quick day trip options?
 Here are the most popular ones not to be missed:

 I grew up in a small town near Blue Ridge.
-My dad still lives in the area, so I often visit in the springtime or early summer.
+My dad still lives in the area, so I often visit in spring or early summer.
 Blue Ridge is a small town surrounded by the North Georgia Mountains.

-It’s about an hour and 45 minutes from Atlanta, depending on the traffic.
-One of my favorite things to do in Blue Ridge is to explore the local wineries.
+Depending on the traffic, it’s about an hour and 45 minutes from Atlanta.
+One of my favorite things in Blue Ridge is exploring the local wineries.
 There are also a few brewing companies if you’re more interested in beer rather than wine.

 Where to Go in Blue Ridge

-• Mercier Orchards is the most visited place in Blue Ridge, and they specialize in hard cider.
+• Mercier Orchards is the most visited place in Blue Ridge, specializing in hard cider.
 You can sample their cider, take a tractor tour of the grounds, get snacks at the cafe, and pick blueberries and strawberries when in season.
 They also have a sweet wine collection, including peach and apple.

 • Bearclaw Vineyards and Winery is my favorite winery.
 They specialize in sweet white wine and rosé.
-You can sit outside and enjoy the views of the mountain or sit inside if you’re visiting in the colder months.
+You can sit outside and enjoy the mountain views or sit inside if you’re visiting in the colder months.

 • Serenberry Vineyards is the place to go if you like dry wine.
 It’s just a short drive from the downtown area.
 Once you’ve done your tasting, you can walk through the vineyards with your glass or sit on the patio and enjoy the scenery.